Israel, Lebanon and Syria

 The UN's very first peacekeeping operation, the United Nations Truce Supervision Organization (UNTSO), was established in 1948.
 Norway has taken part since 1956.

-As of 2021, eleven Norwegian officers serve in UNTSO.
-Norway regularly has an officer who serves at the UNTSO Headquarters in Jerusalem, while the others serve as UN observers in Israel, Syria, and Lebanon.
+As of October 2023, thirteen Norwegian officers serve in UNTSO.
+Norway has two officers at the UNTSO Headquarters in Jerusalem, while the others serve as UN observers in Israel, Syria, and Lebanon.

 Norway has had four force commanders in UNTSO: Lieutenant General Odd Bull (1963–1970), Lieutenant General Martin Vadset (1987–1990), Lieutenant General Robert Mood (2009–2011), and Major General Kristin Lund (2017–2019).